-Experience photos and stories from inside Andersonville prison, one of the most brutal prisoner of war camps in modern history.
+Experience photos and stories from inside Georgia's Andersonville Prison, one of the most brutal prisoner of war camps in modern history.

 Constructing Andersonville Prison

-Camp Sumter, later known as the Andersonville prison, was that solution.
-Built to be roughly 1,620 feet long and 779 feet wide, the camp was expected to accommodate about 10,000 men and had been outfitted with the bare minimum of accommodations to do so.
+Camp Sumter, later known as Andersonville Prison, was that solution.
+Built to be roughly 1,620 feet long and 779 feet wide in rural Georgia, the camp was expected to accommodate about 10,000 men and had been outfitted with the bare minimum of accommodations to do so.

-Within a year though, the camp was home to four times that amount, and the conditions had thus declined rapidly.
+Within a year though, the camp was home to four times that amount, and conditions declined rapidly.
 Not only was the camp struggling for resources like clothing and space, but the prisoners were at risk of death from disease, starvation, and exposure.

-As soon as the first prisoners arrived, they could tell that the conditions would be hell.
+As soon as the first prisoners arrived, they could tell that the conditions would be unforgiving.

 Dotted around the dead line were towers known as pigeon roosts, in which Confederate soldiers kept watch.
 Anyone crossing, or even touching, the dead line was allowed to be shot and killed without warning by the soldiers in the roosts.